 Lastly, consider the reputation of your lender in your target location.
 At First Republic, we’ve worked hard over the years to build a reputation that’s rooted in trust and defined by exceptional service.

 TICs vs. co-ops vs. condos

 Buyers in the San Francisco market might encounter some unfamiliar options while they’re out house hunting.
-Tenancy in Common properties, or TICs, are generally older multi-unit properties that are jointly owned by all the individual unit owners.
+Tenancy in common (TIC) properties, are generally older multiunit properties that are jointly owned by all the individual unit owners.

-While the price of a TIC may be 10 or 15 percent less than a comparable condo, they also carry risks.
-Many lenders will not provide fractional loans to TIC buyers, meaning all owners are listed on the same mortgage.
-If one owner can’t pay his or her share of the mortgage one month, the other owners are obligated to pay it.
+While the price of a TIC may be 10-15% less than a comparable condo, they also carry risks.
+Many lenders will not provide fractional loans to TIC buyers, which means that all owners will be listed on the same mortgage.
+If one owner can’t pay their share of the mortgage one month, the other owners are obligated to pay it.
 In addition, the city of San Francisco holds a lottery each year to allow a certain number of TIC owners to convert their buildings to condos and, as a result, raise the value of their properties.